openwdl/wdl/README.md

 WDL is a workflow language meant to be read and written by humans.

-The Workflow Description Language project provides a

 * [Draft 1 Language Specification](https://github.com/broadinstitute/wdl/blob/master/SPEC.md) (closed)
 * [Draft 2 Language Specification](https://github.com/broadinstitute/wdl/blob/develop/SPEC.md) (open)

-for WDL as well as Parsers in [Java](java) and Python using [PyWDL](https://github.com/broadinstitute/pywdl).

-For an implementation of an engine that can run WDL, try [Cromwell](http://github.com/broadinstitute/cromwell)
+Library and engine support is provided by

+* [Java parser](java) which provides only a parser to convert a WDL string into an AST
+* [wdl4s](http://github.com/broadinstitute/wdl4s) provides Scala bindings for WDL and uses the above Java parser
+* [PyWDL](https://github.com/broadinstitute/pywdl) provides Python bindings for WDL
+* [Cromwell](http://github.com/broadinstitute/cromwell) is an engine for running WDL workflows.
+This uses [wdl4s](http://github.com/broadinstitute/wdl4s)

 <!---toc start-->